-In the mail app, as you swipe right or left through the inbox, VoiceOver will speak, the name of the sender, the subject of the mail, the start of the message and finally, if there are attachments, VoiceOver will state that the mail has attachments.
-Note that some mails containing embedded images can confuse the app into thinking that the mail has attached documents.
+In the Mail app, as you swipe right or left through the Inbox, VoiceOver will speak, the name of the sender, the subject of the mail, the summary or start of the message and finally, if there are attachments, VoiceOver will state that the mail has attachments.
+Some mail messages containing embedded images can confuse the app into thinking that the mail has attached documents.
 In this case, you may find no actual attachments.

 The type of the attachment will often be one of the following, but you may encounter others: